srl-labs/vscode-containerlab/README.md

     - **Install Edgeshark**: installs Edgeshark using docker compose
     - **Uninstall Edgeshark**: removes Edgeshark containers
     - **Configure session hostname**: set hostname for remote connections (packet capture)

+    ### fcli Integration
+    - **Open fcli**: launches the `nornir-srl` container attached to the lab network using the selected runtime (docker or podman).
+If the topology does not specify a management network, the default `clab` network is used.

   - If you want to live capture traffic using Wireshark, please [download the cshargextcap plugin](https://github.com/siemens/cshargextcap/releases) for the OS/distribution and install it.